-FHIR (Fast Healthcare Interoperability Resources) R4 has become the standard for modern healthcare API development.
-As the first normative release of FHIR, R4 provides a stable foundation for building interoperable healthcare applications.
-This guide covers key implementation considerations based on our experience delivering FHIR integrations.
+HL7 FHIR R4 (Fast Healthcare Interoperability Resources) has become the HL7 standard for modern healthcare API development.
+As the first normative release of FHIR, R4 provides a stable foundation for building interoperable healthcare applications — and it’s the version US regulators mandate, so it’s where production work happens even as R5 and R6 mature (here’s how the versions compare).
+This guide covers the practical decisions of shipping R4 in production: choosing resources and profiles, SMART on FHIR launch flows, Bulk Data export, and the pitfalls that trip up real integrations — based on our experience delivering FHIR API integrations.

 FHIR organizes healthcare data into resources—standardized data structures that represent clinical and administrative concepts.
 The most commonly used resources include: